173-424-550 << 173-424-560 >> 173-424-570

 (C) At least three OEMs have confirmed that the station meets protocol expectations, and their customers can fuel at the station.

-(v) The FSE registration must be completed pursuant to WAC 173-424-300 (1)(g) and the quantity of dispensed hydrogen must be reported as required in WAC 173-424-420.
+(iv) The FSE registration must be completed pursuant to WAC 173-424-300 (1)(h) and the quantity of dispensed hydrogen must be reported as required in WAC 173-424-420.

-(vi) Dispensed hydrogen meets the following CI and renewable content requirements on a company-wide, weighted average basis.
+(v) Dispensed hydrogen meets the following CI and renewable content requirements on a company-wide, weighted average basis.
 Ecology will consider all the stations registered by an entity with a unique FEIN in the WFRS for calculating the company-wide weighted average CI and renewable content.

 (A) CI of 120 gCO2e/MJ or less; and

-(B) The cumulative credit value generated for each FSE will be tracked as the sum of all quarterly credit values in constant-dollar for the year in which the HRI application was approved using an annual discount rate of 10 percent.
+(B) The cumulative credit value generated for each FSE will be tracked as the sum of all quarterly credit values in constant-dollar for the year in which the HD-HRI application was approved using an annual discount rate of 10 percent.

 (C) The estimated value calculated under this provision will be made available only to the respective reporting entity in WFRS and will not be published on ecology's CFP website.